Davey-Gravy/daviscoledotcom/content/posts/banner-18.md

 title = 'Banner 18'
 date = 2024-06-19T17:34:01-04:00
 draft = false
+tags = ['sports', 'personal']
 +++

 Finally, the Boston Celtics are NBA champions once again.
-Please allow me a couple moments, both as a Boston sports fan from birth and an avid Celtics fan since 17-18, as well as a fan of team basketball.
+Please allow me a couple moments, both as a Boston sports fan from birth and an avid Celtics fan since 2017-2018, as well as an enjoyer of team basketball.

 ## Talking my shit now that we’ve won

 The core of this team receives so much undue criticism.
 Something I find quite unique about this iteration of the team is their collective maturity and lack of ego, despite each player’s individual level of talent.

-Once the award presentation started, my dad found two things to be striking: just about every player on stage had one of their children in their arms, and each of the team’s largest voices gave thanks to their most high.
+Once the award presentation started, my dad found two things to be striking: just about every player on stagse had one of their children in their arms, and each of the team’s largest voices gave thanks to their most high.

 I couldn’t help but think that this is truly a group of good men; a dedicated group that has the right priorities and understands what success truly is.